-- (a) No person may release or take-off an aeroplane without a suitable take-off alternate specified in the flight plan if either: - (1) it would not be possible to return to the aerodrome of departure, or - (2) meteorological conditions at the aerodrome of departure are below the operator's established aerodrome landing minima for that operation. - (b) Each operator shall ensure that each take-off alternate specified shall be located within the following flight time from the aerodrome of departure:
+- (a) No person may release or take-off an aeroplane without a suitable take-off alternate specified in the flight plan if either: - (1) it would not be possible to return to the aerodrome of departure, or - (2) meteorological conditions at the aerodrome of departure are below the operator's established aerodrome landing minima for that operation. - (b) Each operator shall ensure that each take-off alternate specified shall be located within the following flight time from the aerodrome of departure: - (1) For aeroplanes with two engines, 1 hour flight time at a one-engine-inoperative cruising speed, determined from the Aircraft Operating Manual, calculated in ISA and still-air conditions using the actual take-off mass; or - (2) For aeroplanes with three or more engines, 2 hours flight time at an all engines operating cruising speed, determined from the Aircraft Operating Manual, calculated in ISA and still-air conditions using the actual take-off mass; or

-- (1) For two-engine aeroplane, one hour flight time at a one-engine-inoperative cruising speed, determined form the aircraft operating manual, calculated in ISA and still-air conditions using the actual take-off mass; or - (2) For three or more engine aeroplane, two hours flight time at an all engine operating cruising speed, determined from the aircraft operating manual, calculated in ISA and stillair conditions using the actual take-off mass; or - (3) For aeroplanes engaged in extended diversion time operations where an alternate aerodrome meeting the distance criteria of (b)(1) or (2) above is not available, the first available alternate aerodrome located within the distance of the operator's approved maximum diversion time considering the actual take-off mass. - (c) The ceiling and visibility requirements for operations conducted in accordance with paragraphs (a) and (b) may be reduced upon approval of the Authority for: - (1) Commercial air transport where the Authority has approved alternate minima as an equivalent level of safety based on the results of a specific safety risk assessment demonstrated by the operator, which contains the following: - (i) Capabilities of the operator; - (ii) Overall capability of the aeroplane and its systems; - (iii) Available aerodrome technologies, capabilities and infrastructure; - (iv) Quality and reliability of meteorological information; - (v) Identified hazards and safety risks associated with each alternate aerodrome variation; - (vi) Specific mitigation measures.
+- (3) For aeroplanes engaged in EDTO where an alternate aerodrome meeting the distance criteria of paragraph 8.6.2.9(b)(1) or (2) of this subsection is not available, the first available alternate aerodrome located within the distance of the operator's specified maximum diversion time considering the actual take-off mass. - (c) The ceiling and visibility requirements for operations conducted in accordance with paragraphs 8.6.2.9 (a) and (b) of this subsection may be reduced upon approval of the Authority for: - (1) Commercial air transport where the Authority has approved alternate minima as an equivalent level of safety based on the results of a specific safety risk assessment demonstrated by the operator, that contains the following: - (i) Capabilities of the operator; - (ii) Overall capability of the aeroplane and its systems; - (iii) Available aerodrome technologies, capabilities and infrastructure; - (iv) Quality and reliability of meteorological information; - (v) Identified hazards and safety risks associated with each alternate aerodrome variation; and - (vi) Specific mitigation measures.